-In this study, we investigated tweets where someone's birthdays were revealed to other people.
-We collected 1,000 Japanese tweets including word "tanjyobi (birthday)" and found that about 30% of them were tweets where someone's birthdays were revealed to other people.
-Furthermore, about 70% of tweets revealing someone's birthdays were ones where receivers' birthdays were revealed by senders.
+about 90% of English tweets revealing someone's birthdays were ones where receivers' birthdays were revealed by senders.
 In this study, we proposed a method of detecting tweets revealing someone's birthday by using machine learning techniques.
-The experimental result showed that our method was able to classify tweets including word "tanjyobi (birthday)" with accuracy of 87%.
-However, the recall of tweets revealing senders' birthday was only 20%.
+The experimental results showed that our method was able to classify Japanese tweets including word "tanjyobi (birthday)" and English tweets including word "birthday" with accuracy of 88% and 87%, respectively.
+However, the recall of Japanese and English tweets revealing senders' birthday were only 17% and 30%, respectively.
 As a result, in our method, it is difficult to detect tweets revealing senders' birthdays and give warnings to senders before they submit them.
-On the other hand, the precision of tweets revealing senders' and receivers' birthdays were 71% and 82%, respectively.
-As a result, in our method, it is not difficult to collect tweets revealing birthdays precisely.
+On the other hand, the precision of Japanese tweets revealing senders' and receivers' birthdays were 71% and 82%, respectively.
+Also, the precision of English tweets revealing receivers' birthdays was 93%.
+As a result, in our method, it is not difficult to collect tweets revealing birthdays, especially tweets revealing receivers' birthdays, precisely.
 We recommend that birthday messages should not be sent via SNSs.
 This is because unwanted audiences can read and collect them.
 We are now investigating other language tweets where birthdays are disclosed or revealed to other people.